-Since 2015, with the financial and technical support of Universidad de los Andes and the Inter-American Development Bank (IDB), we have been implementing three impact measurement studies of our 360 Degrees Model: a randomized controlled trial, which ends in 2020; a cost-benefit analysis; and a study of costs of inaction.
+Since 2015, with the financial and technical support of Universidad de los Andes and Inter-American Development Bank (IDB), we have been implementing three impact measurement studies of our 360 Degrees Model: a randomized controlled trial, which ends in 2020; a cost-benefit analysis; and a study of costs for inaction.
 These studies will demonstrate the relevance, effectiveness and sustainability of our intervention, and will allow us to identify opportunities for improvement.

 The preliminary results, obtained in 2018, give evidence of significant impacts in the short term.
 In particular, Arturo Harker, associate professor at the School of Government of Universidad de los Andes and one of the leaders of the project, highlights the following Average Treatment on the Treatment (ATT):

 - Increase in the use of family planning methods: 8% effect on an average of 82% in the control group.

 - Decrease in subsequent pregnancy: 51% effect on an average of 11% in the control group.

 - Increase in birth weight: effect of 160 grams on an average of 3,000 grams in the control group.

 - Increase in attendance at an educational establishment: 73% effect on an average of 39% in the control group.